bluesky/tutorials/README.md

   ```

 * Start JupyterLab using the ``binder/start`` executable, which also ensures
-  that supervisor is running and imports the tutorial JupyterLab workspace.
+  that supervisor is running and imports the tutorial's JupyterLab workspace.

   ```
   binder/start jupyter lab